 P.S.- I recently came across this blog “Agent Orange…” for Vietnam veterans who have suffered and are still suffering from the effects of Agent Orange during their service. (http://waltsao.wordpress.com)

-A special thank you to leen61 for bringing this topic back to my consciousness with her post, “Vietnamese Americans, Exposed to Agent Orange, Suffer in Silence“.
-Along with her sister, wolfess, this dynamic duo wield a razor sharp guillotine when it comes to exposing mediocrity and they’re not afraid to use it.
+A special thank you to a fellow blogger for bringing this topic back to my consciousness with her post, “Vietnamese Americans, Exposed to Agent Orange, Suffer in Silence“.